cyberconnecthq/cyberconnect-docs/docs/Apis/identity.md

 ## Retrieve All Fields
 ### Full Example

 You can use tools in "Playground" page to Identity API.
-Open the page, make sure the url is correct, copy and paste the following block of query into the input.
+Open the page, make sure the URL is correct, copy and paste the following query into the input.

 **Example Query for Ethereum**